 - Contact us to start the steps to patenting your invention or idea in a utility patent application.
 Read about patenting costs.

 New Matter is content not found in either the written description or drawings, involving a departure from or an addition to the original disclosure.
 It cannot be added to the application even if supported by a supplemental oath or declaration.
 New Matter can only be shown or claimed in a separate application.
 Depending on the new matter, we can file either a new application, or a continuation in part application.
 Contact Carson Patents for help adding new matter to your invention.

 Some notes about patent drawings and flowcharts.

 Drawings and flowcharts require proper labeling and numbering for clarity of reference and completeness of disclosure in the description of the application’s specification.
 Drawings and flowcharts not prepared with a patent application in mind may need to be edited to include proper referencing and labeling prior to filing.
-Moreover, these documents must be compliant with the submittal requirements of the patent office.
+These documents must be compliant with the submittal requirements of the patent office.
 Carson Patents provides drawings and flowcharts as part of our patent application writing patenting service.
 Contact us to start the steps to patenting your invention or idea in a utility patent application.